gomson/vicsydev/wrap_up_virtual_dom.md

 ```

 ### document
 With callbacks in place, it's time to set up an end point for the document.
-Including ```jquery``` and ```cl4l.js``` is mandatory for dynamic documents, but how that happens is up to user code.
+Including jQuery and ```cl4l.js``` is mandatory, but how that happens is up to user code.
 The document contains an input and a button, and the button is wired up to append a greeting when clicked.

 ```
 (hunchentoot:define-easy-handler (demo :uri "/demo") ()